The ancestors of my children.

 The lines of my research include ancestry for each Great Grandparent.
 All rights to photos are reserved.

-Ancestors of Joseph George Mickels and Bertha Marie Goeser
+Ancestors of Alvina Gertrude Mickels and her parents, Joseph George Mickels and Bertha Marie Goeser

-This section will include information on my mother, Alvina Mickels, including: her father, Joseph George Mickels, and mother, Bertha Marie Goeser, and their family lines from the Rhineland region of Germany, to Fond du Lac County Wisconsin, and then to Shelby County Iowa including both Westphalia and Panama, Iowa.
+This section will include information on my mother, Alvina Gertrude Mickels (1919-2003), including: her father, Joseph George Mickels (1891-1946), and mother, Bertha Marie Goeser (1899-1982), and their family lines from the Rhineland region of Germany, to Fond du Lac County Wisconsin, and then to Shelby County Iowa including both Westphalia and Panama, Iowa.

 Ancestors of Vernon Max Smith and Mary Barbara Froeliger

-This section will include information on my birth father, Lloyd Smith, including: his father, Vernon Max Smith, and the Smith and Ethel lines from Washington County Pennsylvania and Virginia and mother, Mary Barbara Froeliger, and the Froeligers from France and Millers from Ohio.
+This section will include information on my biological father, Lloyd Hilton Smith (1920-1992), including: his father, Vernon Max Smith (1880-1960), and the Smith and Ethel lines from Washington County Pennsylvania and Virginia and mother, Mary Barbara Froeliger (1880-1970), and the Froeligers from France and Millers from Ohio.

 Descendents of Wilhelm Borkowski and Ketel Ketelsen